Best practices for best results,

 When not functioning properly – including when shock absorbers and other components are worn out or damaged – the suspension might not be able to provide these critical benefits.
-This is why each suspension component should be inspected every 12,500 miles or at least once per year and immediately replaced when signs of wear are detected.
+This is why each suspension component should be inspected every 20.000 kilometers or at least once per year and immediately replaced when signs of wear are detected.

 But simply replacing worn suspension components isn’t enough.
 Installers must also remember to replace new shock absorbers in pairs and performing the complete job by also installing new protection and mounting kits, which are critical to obtain the right performance of those important safety elements.

 In this article, we’ll examine why it is important to always replace shock absorbers in pairs – never individually.